-Colin, 18, joined us in November 2016 from the UK.
-Colin was on his gap year, having just finished school, and looking forward to starting university in the autumn of 2017.
-Colin volunteered at our Cambodia Community project for seven weeks, based in Siem Reap.
+Colin, 18, joined us from the UK.
+Colin was on his gap year, having just finished school, and looking forward to starting university in the autumn.
+He volunteered at our Cambodia Community Project for seven weeks, based in Siem Reap.